ncrowther/wxo-maximo/README.md

 show pending work orders

+show number of days these work orders are breached

+show this as a bar chart

+Change the color according to the sla

 show a pie chart of all work orders by status

 show breached work orders with the number of days breached.
 Calculate breaches by calculating the number of days between the actual fix date and target fix date

-show the table as a bar chart
+show this as a bar chart

 what is the sla penalty for S3